werner291/GeoMesh/readme.md

 ## How it is different from other meshnet protocols?

-GeoMesh intents to address the scalability problems that other meshnets have.
+GeoMesh intents to address the scalability or efficiency problems that other meshnets have.
 Traditionally, packets are routed using XOR distance between node addresses, where a packet woud be greedily routed from one node to another based on whichever neighbour is closest in terms of XOR distance.

 This works, and eventually gets the message where it needs to go in O(log(n)) hops through the network (where n is the number of nodes).

 However, there is no useful relation between the position of a node in XOR space, and the position of that node in the real world.
 A message that takes a short route through XOR space might go all the way through Timbuktu before reaching the house across the street.
-Some networks use tricks to cut down on this behaviour, but the fundamental problem remains.
+Some networks use tricks to cut down on this behaviour, like reducing the distance between nodes, but the fundamental problem remains that the path through the network is somewhat arbitrary.

 GeoMesh aims to solve this by using the coordinates of the location of each node (or an approximation thereof) to allow nodes to send packets in the right direction without forcing them to know exactly where every single recipient node is.